cgroza/ConvolutionDrugClassifier/README.md

 # Goal

 Using a convolutional neural network designed for image recognition to classify drugs from SDF structural data.
-This data species the 3D position of every atom in a molecule.
+This data specifies the 3D position of every atom in a molecule.

 The two classes to be distinguished are stimulants and sedatives.